Logo Voyage

 Money

 Banking in Japan is a notoriously cumbersome process, especially for foreigners.
 You will need a residency card and proof of a Japanese address to open a full bank account.
 Many will also require a Japanese phone number.
-This means that while foreigners in Japan on an extended period (i.e. those on student, dependent or work visas) may open an account, this option is not available to those on short trips for tourism or business.
+This means that while foreigners in Japan on an extended period (i.e. those on student, dependent or work visas) may open an account, this option is not available to those on short trips for tourism or business, or for US military, contractors, and on-base workers (with a couple of exceptions).
 Many banks also require you to have a Japanese seal (印鑑 inkan) to stamp your documents with and signatures are often not accepted as a substitute.
 Bank staff often do not speak English or any other foreign languages.

-In the event that you only need a locally-issued bank card (for an online merchant that performs region checks, for instance) and not a full bank account, some stores' point cards carry a prepaid Visa or JCB card function, and should you at least be able to get a data SIM with SMS, you will be able to sign up for one of many prepaid Visa or MasterCard cards available on the market with just that and any address in Japan.
+In the event that you only need a locally-issued bank card (for an online merchant that performs region checks, for instance) and not a full bank account, many convenience stores sell prepaid Visa cards, and should you at least be able to get a number from one of the few providers that offer them to non-residents, you will be able to sign up for one of many prepaid Visa or MasterCard cards available on the market with just that and any address in Japan.
 These typically have low spending and reloading limits compared to full bank accounts, however (all prepaid Visa/MasterCard/JCB cards issued without verifying a Japanese residency card are required to limit spending from the card to 1 million yen over the life of the card, typically 5 years).
 They also can not be used for recurring bills, utilities, gas stations, and certain other types of purchases.

 Prepaid electronic cards are quite popular in Japan for small purchases.
 There are cards for train fares, convenience store purchases, and other general purposes, though they aren't interchangeable (except for transit-based cards; Suica, Pasmo, ICOCA, Toica, and many others will work in each other's service areas, although they can not be used to pay a fare that crosses from one to the other).
 If you plan on returning frequently and/or need to be able to add funds to your prepaid cards with a credit card, it may be worth it to buy a cheaper, used Japanese smartphone (~¥5000) and use the included prepaid card apps over WiFi.
 Mobile Suica (usable nationwide) on iOS accepts any Apple Pay-capable Visa/MasterCard/JCB/AmEx, but only the latter two on Android.
 Mobile Edy (Android only) accepts foreign JCB/American Express credit cards for funding, but requires a two-day wait from submission of credit card details before it will allow loading.